mathworks/Simscape-Vehicle-Templates/README.md

 of the vehicle model (such as the brakes, suspension, or drivetrain) and you can adjust the libraries so that variant can be selected.

+**Please visit the [Simscape Vehicle Templates](https://www.mathworks.com/solutions/physical-modeling/simscape-vehicle-templates.html) page** for animations and videos that show what you can do with these models.

 ![](Overview/html/sm_car_mechExp_Sedan_PikesPeakUp.png)

 [![View Simscape Vehicle Templates on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/79484-simscape-vehicle-templates)